pirey/dotfiles/README.md

 My `.vimrc` file is well commented (I guess) so I recommend you to read it, and feel free to contact me if you have any question.

 ## Setup tmux
-all configuration does not need any aditional action, except for the plugin to use plugin: install tmux plugin manager (Optional) git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm in tmux session, `prefix + I` to install listed plugins
+All configuration does not need any aditional action, except for the plugin

+To use plugin: install tmux plugin manager (Optional)

+Git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm

+In tmux session, `prefix + I` to install listed plugins